silentorb/software-production/tech-startup-business-strategy.md

 * If you don't know the cost, either learn the cost or find a new goal
 * If you are unwilling or unable to pay the cost, find a new goal
+* When evaluating cost, determine your priorities:
   * Time, cost, quality—pick two

 ### Value